How Long Does It Take to Detox from Meth?

 Table of Contents

-Meth detox and withdrawal is what happens when someone who has a meth substance abuse disorder stops using or cuts back on meth use.
-The effects of meth will begin to wear off within the first 24-48 hours of stopping, but once these effects have worn off, detox and withdrawal symptoms begin.
+Meth detox and withdrawal is what happens when someone who has a meth substance abuse disorder or addiction stops using or cuts back on meth use.
+The effects of methamphetamine will begin to wear off within the first 24-48 hours of stopping, but once these effects have worn off, detox and withdrawal symptoms begin.
 These symptoms can last for weeks as the body cleanses itself from the substance.1

 Contact Profound Treatment to Learn More